Ireland

 Rock of Cashel

-Perched atop a limestone hill in County Tipperary, the Rock of Cashel is a striking symbol of Ireland’s medieval past.
-This historic complex includes a cathedral, round tower, Cormac’s Chapel, and Celtic crosses, each steeped in legend and centuries of history.
 Wander through its stone walls and arches while imagining kings and bishops who once walked these grounds, then pause to take in sweeping views over the surrounding green plains.
 A visit here is both a journey through Ireland’s story and a chance to experience the drama and beauty of the Irish countryside from above.
+In my opinion, it is a must see.

 I write a lot about what it takes to travel.